reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     }
     ```

-1. Rerun you DApp.
+1. Rerun your DApp as the seller and buyer.
+Answer `n` again.
 Now, buyer output should include *You cancelled the order*:

     <div class="row gx-3">
     <div class="col-12 col-lg-auto">